Top 3D Printing Challenges: How to Overcome Them

 - 79 percent believe they will more than double their 3D printing use for production parts over the next few years (56 percent in 2017).

-There are 3D printing challenges, as you might expect (more on those shortly), but these sentiments are well-placed.
+There are existing 3D printing problems and solutions to them, as you might expect (more on those shortly), but these sentiments are well-placed.
 Additive manufacturing has come a long way in just two years—discussions of potential benefits have translated into real business outcomes that pique interest from every industry.
 For example: